vishen/go-chromecast/README.md

 ## Media Content Playable

-Can play / load a local media file on your chromecast.
+Can play / load a local media file or a file hosted on the internet on your chromecast.

 ```
 Supported Media formats: